Not a Zazzler but want to be an

 Customise content shown for each product

-- exclude product type in titles (useful if you use say, business cards, for something else)
+- you can exclude product type in titles (useful if you use say, business cards, for something else)

 include_product_names_in_titles=0(note that 1 means include them, 0 means exclude them)